The application for the fall 2021 intake is now closed. The application for the fall 2022 intake will be available in October.

 Frequently asked questions (FAQs)

-Please note: If you are interested in our MPH program, please apply by clicking on the green button below and following the process described.
 A committee will determine your eligibility after you have submitted a complete application, so we ask that you please do not contact individual faculty members for information about the process, to enquire about our admission requirements, or to determine your eligibility for our MPH program.